 Scholarships are classified as gifts and do not need to be repaid.
 Scholarships are awarded on the basis of academic achievement, financial need, or a combination of the two.
 Many scholarships have additional requirements as well.
 For example, you may have to be resident of a particular state, be involved in extracurricular activities, have a special talent, or be pursuing a specific major.

 UCCS students receive more than 10.6 million in scholarships each year.
 This figure includes private scholarships as well as the institutional scholarships given by UCCS.

 Private scholarships are distributed and managed by external organizations, not UCCS.
 The application and selection processes are between the external organization and the student.
 Students can use these scholarship dollars at any college, unless the donor specifically limits where the funds can be used.
 UCCS only awards the scholarships after the funding has arrived from the donor.

 Institutional scholarships are distributed and managed by UCCS.
-They are scholarships set up by donors through the CU Foundation or the University.
+They are scholarships set up by donors through the CU Foundation or University Advancement.
 Selection methods vary for each scholarship.
 Many awards are distributed by selection committees.
 Representatives from the donor organization may participate to some degree in the selection, processing, and management of these scholarships.